1-1-1200x685.png

 • Meanwhile, the hemp industry, represented by prominent Republican Party officials, seeks clearer regulations distinguishing their products from medical cannabis.

 As Florida’s medical marijuana landscape continues to evolve, local providers play a crucial role in serving patients across the state.
-One such provider, Affordable Marijuana License, has made significant strides in Northeast Florida, serving an impressive 22,000 patients in the region.
+One such provider, Licencia de marihuana asequible, has made significant strides in Northeast Florida, serving an impressive 22,000 patients in the region.

 Founded in 2018 by Dr. Rene Pulido, his team’s commitment to accessible and affordable medical marijuana services has made them a trusted name in the community.